brvier/KhtSimpleText/README.md

  * Delete / Rename file
  * Markdown Preview
  * Copy / Move file
- * Preferences for changing font
+ * Preferences for changing font family and size
  * Syntax highlighting for many languages

 I've also planned to implement other features :

  * Auto save feature

-Know bugs :

-  * add hidden file in  the folder  model
+ * Add a gui for preferences
+ * Rewrite folderModel to show hidden files

 Some screenshots of an older version :

 ![KhtSimpleText Screenshot 1][4]
 ![KhtSimpleText Screenshot 2][5]
 ![KhtSimpleText Screenshot 3][6]
+![KhtSimpleText Screenshot 4][8]

 Of course for more informations (source, bugtracker, ...) : [KhtSimpleText][7]